alimate/alimate.github.io/_posts/2020-7-15-hash-code.md

 {% endhighlight %}
 The implementation seems a bit complicated.
 However, the idea is simple.
 Instead of using some global shared mutable state as the seed, this is using a thread-specific state to generate the random number.
 Therefore, it will outperform the `os::random()` and the sequential approach, as there is no need for thread synchronization.

-Currently, this is the default hasshcode generation strategy.
+Currently, this is the default hashcode generation strategy.

 ## Good Hashcodes
 ---
-A hashcode implementation is a good one if it exhbits a uniform distrution and has a good performance.
+**A hashcode implementation is a good one if it exhibits both uniform distribution and good performance**.
 Let's evaluate each strategy with respect to these parameters:
- - The `os::random()` approach has a good uniformity and randomness.
+ - The `os::random()` approach has good uniformity and randomness.
 However, it won't perform that well in highly contended environments
- - The memory address based usually won't exhibit uniform distribution, which is very critical for hashcodes
+ - The memory address based approach usually won't exhibit uniform distribution, which is very critical for hashcodes
  - The one that always returns 1 is fun!
  - The Marsaglia's Xor-Shift generates random numbers with good distribution and also, good performance

+Here's a benchmark result from [Aleksey Shipilëv](https://shipilev.net):
+{% highlight text %}
+32 threads:
+-XX:hashCode=0: 10.7 +- 0.1 ops/usec
+-XX:hashCode=1: 175.2 +- 4.9 ops/usec
+-XX:hashCode=2: 184.8 +- 3.7 ops/usec
+-XX:hashCode=3: 14.2 +- 0.1 ops/usec
+-XX:hashCode=4: 160.0 +- 2.6 ops/usec
+-XX:hashCode=5: 176.6 +- 6.0 ops/usec
+{% endhighlight %}

 ## Conclusion
 ---
-Just to recap, the part after `@` **is definitly the identity hashcode**.
-The hashcode itself is usually a random number but can be a function of the object memory address.
-The identity hashcode, in the HotSpot JVM, consumes at most 31 bits of the object header, while the memory address may be up to 64 bits (No compressed OOPS).
-Therefore, the hashcode may not be equal to the memory address, even though it can be a function of it!
+Just to recap, the part after `@` **is definitely the identity hashcode**.

+The hashcode itself is usually a random number but can also be a function of the memory address.
+The identity hashcode, in the HotSpot JVM, consumes [at most 31 bits of the object header](https://github.com/openjdk/jdk15/blob/e208d9aa1f185c11734a07db399bab0be77ef15f/src/hotspot/share/oops/markWord.hpp#L42), while the memory address may be up to 64 bits (without compressed references).
+Therefore, *the hashcode may not be equal to the memory address, even though it can be a function of it!*

-Before wrapping up, it's recommended to check out this [mailing list](http://mail.openjdk.java.net/pipermail/hotspot-runtime-dev/2013-January/005212.html) about the same subject.
+Before wrapping up, it's worth taking a look at this [mailing list](http://mail.openjdk.java.net/pipermail/hotspot-runtime-dev/2013-January/005212.html) on the same topic.